 Breakfast and brunch are served all day at this lively Quarter eatery, which boasts a soda fountain with house-made ice cream and features a full menu of delicious sandwiches, from classic Reuben and corned beef pastrami to the ever-popular Stanley Burger.

 Muriel’s Jackson Square (801 Chartres St., corner of St. Ann)

-Muriel’s history stretches back to the founding of New Orleans, and was rebuilt after going up in flames during the Good Day Fire of 1788.
-An extensive renovation in 2001 restored Muriel’s to its mid-1800s glory, and its classic Creole food and specialty cocktails are as classy as its ambience.
+Muriel’s history stretches back to the founding of New Orleans.
+It was rebuilt after going up in flames during the Good Day Fire of 1788.
+An extensive renovation in 2001 restored Muriel’s to its mid-1800s glory, and its classic Creole food and specialty cocktails are as classy as its ambiance.

 Cafe Du Monde (800 Decatur, corner of St. Ann)